When to Complain

 Our aim is to provide the highest possible level of service to all our clients.
 If you are unhappy with any aspect of the service, then please raise your concern with us immediately.

-Our internal complaints procedure is designed to resolve your concerns quickly and efficiently in respect of any person using the claims management service that we have provided and that is regulated under the Compensation Act 2006.
+Our internal complaints procedure is designed to resolve your concerns quickly and efficiently in respect of any person using the claims management service that we have provided and that is regulated under the Financial Guidance & Claims Act 2018

 How to Complain